AshleyF/Forthkit/hardware/register/readme.md

 ## Instruction Set

-It is a register-based machine with 32 register cell and 32K cells of memory, each 16-bit.
+It is a register-based machine with 32 register cells and 32K cells of memory, each 16-bit.
 Instructions are followed by zero to three operands - register indices, memory addresses, ...

 | Mnumonic | Op Code |     |     |     | Effect           | Description                 |